 e.
 Passage A says that New Year’s resolutions only make sense for people who like working out on a regular basis and Passage B says that they work best for those who already have a workout routine.

 Answer: a.
 Passage A says that New Year’s resolutions set people up to fail, and Passage B says that setting concrete goals helps people to stick to their resolutions is the correct answer.
-The main idea of Passage A is that most resolutions fail because they are too nebulous to be actionable.
-Passage B says that taking concrete, measurable steps helps people stick to their resolutions.
+Passage A’s main idea is that most resolutions fail because they’re too vague to turn into action.
+Passage B’s main idea is that resolutions work better when they include concrete, measurable steps.

 b.
-Passage A says that New Year’s resolutions fail because the January 1 start date feels contrived, and Passage B says that people should make resolutions year-round is incorrect because Passage B does not say that people should make resolutions at any time of the year.
-Instead, it suggests steps that may help people stick to their resolutions throughout the year.
+Passage A says that New Year’s resolutions fail because the January 1 start date feels contrived, and Passage B says that people should make resolutions year-round is incorrect because Passage B doesn’t say you should make resolutions at any time of year.
+Instead, it suggests ways to stick with a resolution throughout the year.

 c.
-Passage A says that New Year’s resolutions just reinforce our negative expectations of ourselves, and Passage B that we bring our failures on ourselves is incorrect because Passage B does not say that people “bring our failures on ourselves.
-Instead, it says that working to stick to resolutions is most effective if the resolution includes taking specific steps.
+Passage A says that New Year’s resolutions just reinforce our negative expectations of ourselves, and Passage B that we bring our failures on ourselves is incorrect because Passage B doesn’t claim people “bring our failures on ourselves.”
+It argues that you’re more likely to stick to a resolution when it includes specific actions.

 d.
-Passage A says that New Year’s resolutions are bound to fail because they aren’t spontaneous, and Passage B says that even the best resolutions will probably fail is incorrect because it’s nonsense and misstates what both passages say.
+Passage A says that New Year’s resolutions are bound to fail because they aren’t spontaneous, and Passage B says that even the best resolutions will probably fail is incorrect because it misstates what both passages say.

 e.
-Passage A says that New Year’s resolutions only make sense for people who like working out on a regular basis and Passage B says that they work best for those who already have a workout routine is incorrect because both passages use exercise as an example to prove their points.
+Passage A says that New Year’s resolutions only make sense for people who like working out on a regular basis and Passage B says that they work best for those who already have a workout routine is incorrect because both passages use exercise as an example to support their points, not to limit who resolutions are for.

 Sign up for free to take 5 quiz questions on this topic